-Peter R. Fisher is senior director of the BlackRock Investment Institute and a member of BlackRock's Global Executive Committee
+Peter R. Fisher, Senior Managing Director, is head of BlackRock's Fixed Income Portfolio Management Group and a member of BlackRock's Global Executive Committee

 From 2005 to 2007 he served as Chairman of BlackRock Asia responsible for the firm's businesses in Japan, Korea, the People's Republic of China, Hong Kong, Taiwan, Singapore and Southeast Asia.